tian-yi/dotemacs-spacemacs/README.md

 * C-t swap two letters
 * C-x C-t to swap two lines, swap the bottom line with the line above
 * C-M-up-arrow/down-arrow move a line up and down, similar to vscode like editor, I think this is space macs specific thing, but it's good.
+* C-x C-f toggle function bodies, show {...} for a function body when collapse
+* SPC v -> (/[/{ to wrap visual selection with the brackets.
+One can also achieve the same in normal emacs by highlighting the text and type the desired brackets.
+(This might be the Spacemacs behavior, may need to type M-(/[/{ in vanilla emacs, need to verify)
+* C-x g Magit status